JohriLab/Bvalcalc/docs/source/modules/genome.rst

     Path to a file specifying chromosome sizes in CSV format (CHR,END).
 If not provided, chromosome boundaries will default to the end of the last annotated gene

 **-\-rec_map [path/to/rec_map.csv]**
     Optional recombination (crossover) map in CSV format (CHR,START,RATE), where "RATE" is a multiplication factor for ``r`` in the parameters file.
 Note that recombination rates are averaged over chunks.
+If a map is missing a rate for the start region the first provided rate will be used.

 **-\-gc_map [path/to/gc_map.csv]**
     Optional gene conversion initiation rate map in CSV format (CHR,START,RATE), where "RATE" is a multiplication factor for ``g`` in the parameters file.
 Note that the same map can be used for crossover and gene conversion rates, rates are averaged over chunks.